An adult heartworm removed from a dog.

 Many parasites can infect our furry family members, so it is common to think that heartworm is just like the other worms that take up residence in the gastrointestinal tract.
 This is not the case.
 True to its name, the heartworm is a worm that lives in the heart and vessels of the heart.
 The heart plays an important role in providing blood throughout the body, making blockages caused by worms especially dangerous, since they can compromise blood-pumping ability.

-Who Gets Infected With Heartworm?
+Who Gets Infected with Heartworm?

 Dogs, cats, and even ferrets can be infected by heartworm, however, progression to heartworm disease occurs most commonly in dogs than cats.
 Treating heartworm disease is a complex process, therefore, much focus is around prevention of infection.
 Because mosquitoes play an important role in transmitting infection, pets that live in warmer/humid parts of the country are more at risk, as these areas are prime breeding ground for mosquitoes.
 That being said, heartworm has been found in each of the 50 states and in Canada.